-to the diagonal line, it indicates that the model has very little predictive ability.
+An ROC curve for the model can also be generated to evaluate the performance of the model at all possible cutpoints.
+The closer the curve comes to the upper left corner of the graph, the better the predictive ability of the model.
+If the ROC curve is close to the diagonal line, it indicates that the model has very little predictive ability.
 The maximum area under an ROC curve is 1.0 (ie sensitivity=100% and specificity=100%) while the area will be 0.5 if the curve falls on the diagonal line (ie has no predictive ability at all).
 (See Section 5.5.2 for a more complete discussion of ROC curves.)
-The predictive ability of the model for low birth weight is shown in Example 16.10.
+The predictive ability of the model for Nocardia mastitis is shown in Example 16.10.